SixteenThousand/Phase/README.md

 ## Getting Started

-Phase is literally just a python script (specifically it is the `phase.py` you see above), so all you need to do to use it is get a copy of that file, remove the `.py` extension, and put it somewhere on your system's `PATH`.
+Check you have the required dependencies, clone this repo to your machine, and run `make install` (obviously you will need GNU Make for this).

 See dependencies below for more specific information, but that should be it.

-Go to the last tagged commit to get the latest (more-or-less) stable version.
+Go to the last tagged commit to get the latest stable version.

 ### Dependencies